miracleray/eco-rodents/README.md

 * [**02-calculate-user-error.Rmd**](/Analysis/02-calculate-user-error.Rmd) Allows users to view outliers, find major landmarking errors, and take out replicated specimens from the shape data.
 Also calculates user error to report in terms of repeatability.
 * [**03-prepare-data.Rmd**](/Analysis/03-prepare-data.Rmd) Prepares the shape datasets, the metadata, the phylogenetic data, and the vectors with graphics information for plotting.
 All of which are used throughout the later analyses and are saved in three different .rda files to improve efficiency.

-**The next four scripts perform the analyses and produce the results**, the tables and figures they generate are saved to the [..Data/Results](/Data/Results) folder.
+**The next four scripts perform the analyses**, the tables and figures they generate are saved to the [..Data/Results](/Data/Results) folder.

 * [**04-compare-PCAs.Rmd**](/Analysis/04-compare-PCAs.Rmd) Plots the full shape PCA versus shape residual PCAs colored by genus or by diet/locomotion.
 Tests for correlation between PC1 of the two datasets and runs Mantel tests comparing the entire morphospaces of both datasets. **Generates Figure 1 and Supplementary Figure TK.**
 * [**05-heatmap-both-datasets.Rmd**](/Analysis/05-heatmap-both-datasets.Rmd) Plots the `landvR` heatplots of shape changes over the PC axes for both allometric and residual datasets. **Generates Figures 2 and 3.**